-- encouraged within infill projects to promote pedestrian circulation throughout the downtown. - 4.13.2 Design such connections to be interesting places, not merely hallways to parking lots or alley service loading areas. - 4.13.3 They should be barrier free where possible, well lighted, appropriately landscaped, and paved with materials compatible with their locations and surround context.
+downtown.
+Design such connections to be interesting places, not merely hallways to parking lots or alley service loading areas.
+They should be handicap accessible where possible, well lighted, appropriately landscaped, and paved with materials compatible with their locations and surround context.
 Opportunities for artwork or other visual innovations are encouraged.

-4.14 Preserve Historic Features of the Streetscape
+G.37 Preserve Historic Features of the Streetscape

-- 4.14.1 Wherever possible, preserve, restore, and reuse historic or community fixtures of the streetscape, such as marine artefacts as well as any other existing historic feature located in the public right-of-way.
-Such elements offer a sense of historic continuity with Prescott's past. - 4.14.2 Repairs to these historic streetscape elements should ensure that construction materials and details are consistent with their historic character. - 4.14.3 Plagues to mark places of historic and community interest should be installed.
+Wherever possible, preserve, restore, and reuse historic or community fixtures of the streetscape, such as the buoy in the park, anchors, or other marine artefacts as well as any other existing historic feature located in the public right-of-way.
+Such elements offer a sense of historic continuity with Prescott's past.
+Repairs to these historic streetscape elements should ensure that construction materials and details are consistent with their historic character.
+Plaques to mark places of historic and community interest should be installed

-4.15 Enrich the Downtown with Public Art
+G.38 Enrich the Downtown with Public Art